×

 Understanding Damaged Chest Muscles

-The pectoralis major muscle is a large, fan-shaped muscle that spans across the chest area, originating from the breastbone and collarbone.
-This powerful chest muscle plays a crucial role in moving the arm bone and stabilizing the chest wall during various activities.
-Despite its strength, the pectoralis major tendon is susceptible to injuries, especially during strenuous activities like sports, weightlifting, and wrestling.
+The pectoralis major is a large, fan-shaped muscle spanning the chest, crucial for arm movement and chest wall stability.
+Despite its strength, the pectoralis major and its tendon are susceptible to injury during strenuous activities like sports, weightlifting, and wrestling.

-The intercostal muscles, which fill the spaces between the ribs, are also vital for chest wall expansion and contraction.
-These muscles, along with the pectoralis major, are prone to damage from overuse or sudden trauma.
-Chest muscle injuries are classified into three grades based on severity—mild, moderate, and severe—each with distinct characteristics and recovery expectations.
+Injuries can range from minor strains to severe tears.
+Overstretching during exercise, or even excessive coughing, can cause small tears and sharp pain.
+The intercostal muscles, located between the ribs, are also prone to damage from overuse or trauma.
+Chest muscle injuries are classified into three grades—mild, moderate, and severe—each with distinct symptoms and recovery expectations.

 Common Causes of Damaged Chest Muscles